Owl's Head Cliff (Oliverian Notch) Rock Climbing

-Owl's Head is a 600ft south facing Basalt cliff.
+Owl's Head is a 600ft south facing granite cliff.
 It is situated in Oliverian Notch.
 Owl's Head has a couple of dozen or so rock climbs of moderate to desperate friction slab climbing.
 It has a few ice climbing routes in the winter.

 Beavers have moved into the neighborhood after the pasture and before the hardwood forest.
 These beavers have really made a mess of what was once a simple stream crossing.
 So plan on getting wet and muddy.
 There is also a brook that must be crossed in the middle of the pasture that isn't shallow and usually has a fast current.
 Another access is at the boating ramp road, where it meets Rt.25.
 Walk until your at the end of the pasture and follow the pasture's edge to the beaver brook swamp section streams to cross.
 This is national forest property now.
 I used to enter this way 20 years before the beavers created the wet lands and swamp.